-Find affordable health insurance in California for a lower cost than you might imagine.
+Find affordable medical insurance for a lower cost than you might imagine.

 The Supreme Court has spoken!
 They have upheld the law requiring every individual in the United States to secure qualifying health insurance coverage by January 2014 or pay a tax penalty.
 Don't be among those individuals that will wait until the last minute to comply with the law.
 Don't give the federal government a dime of your hard earned money!
 Providing health insurance for you and your family protects you from financial devastation as a result of a catastrophic event such as hospitalization and allows you to take advantage of the no charge preventive benefits that all plans offer to keep you healthy.
 Looking for an alternative to CoveredCA also known as Obamacare?
 We've made it easy to shop securely online to find just the right plan for you and your family.
 It's safe, easy and affordable to obtain health insurance coverage today!
 Get your free instant health insurance quotes from us.
 If you like what you see, apply online now.
 If you need assistance, we are here to help.
 Call us at (800) 560-2443 or send us an email.

 Choosing a Medical Plan

 Medical Insurance Plans for Families, Individuals and Students

 For those of you who haven't researched health insurance plans and benefits lately, you could be in for a rude awakening.
 Plans today include a wide range of benefits but you'll want to know exactly what the plan covers before you buy.
 The cost of health insurance can be expensive but there are things you can look for in various products that will give you just the right amount of coverage to maximize your health care dollars.